 And this year, a Middle and High School student design team are now planning intentional connections between the UNIS Cultural Collection and our new UNIS Botanical Garden, which is being designed to celebrate indigenous Vietnamese plants and make connections to Vietnamese literature and sculpture.

 The Cultural Collection has not only created an on-site mini-museum and learning resource, it is sparking our students creativity and connection to Vietnamese culture across the community with exciting projects that are truly UNiquely UNIS.

 April 19, 2021 marked the official launch of UNIS Cultural Collection – an extraordinary learning resource made possible through philanthropy.
-We are extremely grateful for the generous donations from Ms Nhung Nguyen and Dr Mark Rapoport with their gift of 204 artefacts and Mr Lam-Ms Huyen Family with their support in the installation of this beautiful exhibition.
+We are extremely grateful for the generous donations from Ms Nhung Nguyen and Dr Mark Rapoport, founders of the 54 Traditions Gallery in Hanoi, with their gift of 204 artefacts and Mr Lam-Ms Huyen Family with their support in the installation of this beautiful exhibition.